 Citizens Academy Parent Engagement Program -- a short video about an effective parent engagement program developed and used in a successful charter school in Cleveland, OH. -- "Parent engagement is critical to student success.
 Learn how one of Ohio's most successful schools uses home visits and other innovations to drive parent involvement in meeting their students' needs."

 Eight Lessons of Parent, Family, and Community Involvement in the Middle Grades -- an article focusing on the middle school age group specifically that describes the eight main findings of research conducted about family and community involvement in the education of these students.

 Making Family and Community Connections -- a website that explains how to create partnerships among schools, parents, and members of the local community.

-to build family-school partnerships.
+information on how to build family-school partnerships.

 Critical Issue: Supporting Ways Parents Can Become Involved In Schools -- good ideas from a number of experts.

 Creating the School Climate and Structures to Support Parent and Family Involvement -- an essay about what schools can and should do to create an environment conducive to effective parent/family involvement.